Crablicious/libdwarf-addr2line/README.md

-I hope to get in touch with the original author (github name Crablicious) by email, but have been unable to make contact so far (as of 11 December 2021).
+I hope to get in touch with the original author (github name Crablicious) by email, but have been unable to make contact so far.

-The master branch requires latest libdwarf, which is currently libdwarf-0.3.1.

-Branch v20210528 requires libdwarf-20210528, the
-final pre-semantic-versioning libdwarf, a version in many Linux distributions.

 The batch no-batch options have very different code paths.